Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 APOE ε4: The Major Risk Gene for Late-Onset Alzheimer’s

-The APOE gene (apolipoprotein E) exists in three common allele forms: ε2, ε3, and ε4.
-APOE ε4 is by far the strongest known genetic risk factor for late-onset Alzheimer’s disease (LOAD) — the common form appearing after age 65.
-Carrying one copy of APOE ε4 increases risk approximately 3-fold; carrying two copies (homozygous ε4/ε4) increases risk approximately 8–12-fold compared to the most common ε3/ε3 genotype.
-Despite this strong association, APOE ε4 is neither necessary nor sufficient to cause Alzheimer’s — many ε4 carriers never develop the disease, and many Alzheimer’s patients don’t carry ε4.
+The APOE gene exists in three common allele forms: ε2, ε3, and ε4.
+APOE ε4 is by far the strongest known genetic risk factor for late-onset Alzheimer’s disease.
+Carrying one copy increases risk approximately 3-fold; carrying two copies increases risk approximately 8–12-fold.
+APOE protein is involved in amyloid-beta clearance — the ε4 isoform is less efficient at clearing amyloid-beta from the brain, contributing to plaque accumulation.
+Despite this strong association, APOE ε4 is neither necessary nor sufficient to cause Alzheimer’s.

 Beyond APOE: Genome-Wide Association Studies and Polygenic Risk